Keep Your Cats Asleep With 3 Steps

 I know it’s not easy to commit to feeding your cats multiple times a day.
 You have a life!
 You have a job!
 You have to watch GBBO and forget about all the BS you put up with today!

-First, cats tend to sleep after a big meal.
-Feeding on a schedule allows us to give them their biggest meal right before our bedtime, causing them to naturally become sleepy.
+• Cats tend to sleep after a big meal.
+Feeding on a schedule allows you to give them their largest meal right before your bedtime, encouraging a natural sleepiness.

 Let’s face it, our cats have it easy.
 Gone are the days when they had to find, catch, and kill their food every day, now they just sit there and stare at you with those hungry eyes, meowing at you to hurry up and grabbing your ankles if you show any signs of slowing.
 This is because regardless of their domestication, our cuties still crave the hunt, and it’s up to us to simulate that experience the best we can!